top of page

 Vocal holding techniques also support a connection to self and other and can be used to promote a therapeutic regression in which unconscious feelings, sensations, memories and associations can be accessed, processed and integrated.
 These unconscious experiences are directly related to parts of the self that have been split off and suspended in time due to traumatic occurrences.
 When contacted and communicated with, these younger parts can be reunited with the ego and the vital energy they contain can be made available to the present day personality.
 Developmental arrests can be repaired and a more complete sense of self can be attained.

 Unlike jazz or other forms of clinical improvisation where shifts in harmonic centers are to be expected, this improvisational structure is usually limited to two chords in order to establish a predictable, secure musical and psychological container that will enable clients to relinquish some of the mind’s control, sink down into their bodies and allow their spontaneous selves to emerge.
-The simplicity of the music and the hypnotic repetition of the two chords, combined with the rocking rhythmic motion and the singing of single syllables (sounds, not words, initially) can produce a trance-like altered state and easy access to the world of the unconscious.
-The steady, consistent harmonic underpinning, the rhythmic grounding and the therapist’s singing encourage and support the client’s vocalization.
-Within this strong yet flexible musical container the client can explore new ways of being, experience the freedom of play and creative self-expression and allow feelings and images to emerge (Austin 1996, 1998, 1999b).
-The client’s voice, feelings, and emerging aspects of the self are all held within this musical matrix.

 FREE ASSOCIATIVE SINGING